Introduction

 Outdoor tomatoes are usually not ready to harvest in June in the UK.
 They may be flowering or setting small green fruit, but most outdoor tomato crops ripen later in summer.

 A few early greenhouse cherry tomatoes may ripen towards the end of June in a warm year.
-Even then, tomatoes are not usually a main June harvest crop.
 For most growers, June tomato care is more about watering, feeding, tying in and supporting the harvest to come.

 You can harvest plenty of herbs in June, including mint, parsley, chives, coriander, dill, thyme, oregano, rosemary and basil.
 Basil is usually best in a greenhouse, sunny windowsill, polytunnel or warm sheltered spot.

 Pick herbs little and often rather than cutting whole plants back hard.
-Regular trimming keeps many herbs bushy and productive, while giving you fresher leaves for everyday cooking.
+Regular trimming keeps many herbs bushy and productive.

 After early June harvests, you can sow follow-on crops such as lettuce, radishes, beetroot, carrots, dwarf French beans, spring onions, chard, kale, pak choi and herbs.
-These crops help keep the garden productive instead of leaving bare gaps after early salads, radishes or first early potatoes come out.
+These help keep the garden productive after early salads, radishes or first early potatoes come out.

-For the best results, tidy the space first, remove weeds, add compost if the soil looks tired, and water well before sowing.
-Small repeat sowings are usually more useful than one huge batch, especially with salad crops that can bolt quickly in warm weather.
+Tidy the space first, remove weeds, add compost if the soil looks tired, and water well before sowing.
+Small repeat sowings are usually more useful than one huge batch, especially with salad crops.